0xNullLight/Project-3/README.md

 ### Outline

-Building a quiz app with React, Django, and Python is a great way to learn full-stack development.
+Building a quiz app with React, Django, and Python to learn full-stack development.
 Here's a high-level overview of the steps involved:

 1. Backend (Django):
 Set up Django: Create a new Django project and app.